 The precise matching of the amounts of foreign currency exchange transactions and the value of the portfolio securities involved will not generally be possible since the future value of such securities in foreign currencies will change as a consequence of market movements in the value of those securities between the dates the currency exchange transactions are entered into and the dates they mature.
 It is also impossible to forecast with precision the market value of portfolio securities at the expiration or maturity of a forward or futures contract.
 Accordingly, it may be necessary for the fund to purchase additional foreign currency on the spot market (and bear the expense of such purchase) if the market value of the security or securities being hedged is less than the amount of foreign currency the fund is obligated to deliver and a decision is made to sell the security or securities and make delivery of the foreign currency.
-Conversely, it may be necessary to sell on the spot market value of such security or securities if the market value of such security or securities if the market value of such security or securities if the market value of such security or securities exceeds the amount of foreign currency the fund is obligated to deliver.
+Conversely, it may be necessary to sell on the spot market value of such security or securities at the amount of foreign currency received upon the sale of the portfolio security or securities if the market value of such security or securities exceeds the amount of foreign currency the fund is obligated to deliver.